kipkurui/Python4Bioinformatics/README.md

 A Jupyter notebook is made up of many cells.
 Each cell can contain Python code.
 You can execute a cell by clicking on it and pressing `Shift-Enter` or `Ctrl-Enter` (run without moving to the next line).

+### Login into the web server

+The easiest way to run this and other notebooks for the EANBiT course participants is to log into the Jupyter server (Unfortunately, this is not currently working).
+The steps for running notebooks are:
+* Log in using the username and password assigned to you.
+The first time you log in an empty account will automatically be set up for you.
+* Press the start button (if prompted by the system)
+* Use the menu of the jupyter system to upload a .ipynb python notebook file or to start a new notebook.

 ### Further help

 To learn more about Jupyter notebooks, check [the official introduction](http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb) and [some useful Jupyter Tricks](https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-shortcuts/).